Farhad R. Alavi

 Farhad Alavi is Managing Partner of Akrivis Law Group, PLLC.
 His practice focuses on international and domestic corporate matters and complex trade issues (including U.S. sanctions, export controls, anti-corruption regulations, and compliance), as well as multinational investment, banking & finance.
 Mr. Alavi’s clients include major multinational companies around the world, small and medium businesses, and high net worth individuals.
 He is also an Adjunct Professor of Law at Georgetown University Law Center.

-Mr. Alavi previously practiced in several prominent global law firms in Washington, most notably Baker & McKenzie LLP and Holland & Knight LLP, where he also had a dual, concurrent appointment in the firm’s Abu Dhabi, United Arab Emirates (UAE) office.
+Mr. Alavi previously practiced in several top-tier global law firms in Washington, most notably Baker & McKenzie LLP and Holland & Knight LLP, where he also had a dual, concurrent appointment in the firm’s Abu Dhabi office.
 At Baker & McKenzie, he practiced mainly in the fields of U.S. trade as well as oil and gas / project finance matters.

 In addition to trade compliance, Mr. Alavi also advises clients on enforcement/defense matters related to U.S. sanctions and export controls.
 These include criminal defense litigation matters related to violations of the International Emergency Economic Powers Act (IEEPA).
 He has also provided expert opinion for litigation on issues relating to the application of U.S. sanctions laws.